Last Updated on

 If you’ve ever played with a Fender guitar, the Fender ’72 Thinline Telecaster has a very similar feel to the majority of the other guitars that Fender manufacturers.
 The most noticeable feature on this guitar is the chambered ash body, which has helped to make the feel of this instrument to be significantly lighter.
-The neck of the Fender ’72 is from maple and is shaped in a ‘U’ profile.
+The neck of the Fender ’72 is from maple that is shaped in a ‘U’ profile, and a maple fingerboard.
 It is a way thicker neck than a standard ‘C’ neck profile.
-However, after I spent some time playing around on the Fender ’72 Telecaster, I didn’t really feel a big difference between the two styles when playing around on the neck
+However, after I spent some time playing around on the Fender ’72 Telecaster, I didn’t really feel a big difference between the two styles when playing around on the neck.

-For the Telecaster fans out there, you’ll be glad to know that Fender produced the ’72 Telecaster Thinline with a vintage style string through body; Fender only produces two different types of bridge configurations – string through and hard tail.
-A string through set up has the strings fed through holes in the back side of the body of the guitar, whereas the hard tail bridge setup has the strings running parallel to the neck of the guitar.
-A string through bridge is more difficult to re-string than a hard tail bridge, but a string through bridge produces more resonance and sustain than a hard tail bridge.
+For the Telecaster fans out there, you’ll be glad to know that Fender produced the ’72 Telecaster Thinline with a vintage style string through the body; Fender only produces two different types of bridge configurations – string through and hardtail.
+A string through set up has the strings fed through holes in the back side of the body of the guitar, whereas the hardtail bridge setup has the strings running parallel to the neck of the guitar.
+A string through the bridge is more difficult to re-string than a hardtail bridge, but a string through bridge produces more resonance and sustain than a hardtail bridge.

-The overall sound of this guitar is comparable to a combination of a Gibson and a Fender.
+The overall sound of this guitar is comparable to a combination of a Gibson and a Fender, which is good and can be enjoyable even for jazz guitarists.
 The Fender ’72 Telecaster Thinline has a moderate amount of gain with a piercing and clear sound; the overall sound doesn’t have a lot of warmth.
 As for the pickups on this guitar, they are what give this instrument a lot of character.
 Personally, the biggest complaint that I had with the pickups on this guitar is that if I didn’t set up my amp properly, I noticed that the pickups began to sound shrill.
 When I corrected my amp, however, I was able to remove the shrill sound and was able to receive a diverse sound from the instrument.

 As for the overall quality of the Fender ’72 Telecaster Thinline, you’re going to get your hands on a guitar that is one of the most versatile instruments on the market today; while this doesn’t mean that the ’72 Thinline is going to be able to play in every music genre perfectly, it does mean that it’s going to play wonderfully as long as it’s set up properly.
 Check out the latest price!